Updated Apr 10, 2026

 How can course organisation better support design students?

 Students report that multiple projects land simultaneously and that deadline clustering undermines quality.
-Staggered assessment timelines and reduced late changes improve focus and reduce avoidable stress in studio settings.
-Given design cohorts’ negative scheduling sentiment, providers should publish timetables earlier, maintain a single source of truth for changes, explain any revisions, and sequence deadlines to allow depth of engagement.
-Robust room and equipment booking, visible change control, and agreed service levels with technical teams support the hands‑on nature of design teaching.
+Staggered assessment timelines and fewer late changes help students manage workload, protect studio time, and produce stronger work.
+Given design cohorts' negative scheduling sentiment, providers should publish timetables earlier, maintain a single source of truth for changes, explain any revisions, and sequence deadlines to allow depth of engagement.
+Robust room and equipment booking, visible change control, and agreed service levels with technical teams also support the hands-on nature of design teaching.

 What support systems meaningfully improve learning?

-Students value staff who are available and responsive; in design, the availability of teaching staff trends strongly positive, so preserving access hours and fast triage routes matters.
-Feedback needs to be timely and specific to the brief, with assessment briefs and marking criteria distilled into concise rubrics and exemplars to reduce ambiguity.
-Materials and workshop access shape creative experimentation; departments should provide transparent cost expectations and low‑cost alternatives where feasible, as value‑for‑money concerns feature prominently in student comments.
+Fast access to staff and clearer assessment guidance reduce unnecessary rework.
+In design, the availability of teaching staff trends strongly positive, so preserving access hours and fast triage routes matters.
+Feedback also needs to be timely and specific to the brief, with assessment briefs and marking criteria in design studies distilled into concise rubrics and exemplars to reduce ambiguity.
+Materials and workshop access shape creative experimentation; departments should provide transparent cost expectations and low-cost alternatives where feasible, as value-for-money concerns feature prominently in student comments.

 Where should programmes add flexibility?

-Students ask for more choice in modules and project briefs so they can align project work with interests and career aims.
-Lightweight elective options, alternative project parameters, and opportunities to collaborate across cohorts raise motivation and enable varied portfolios without destabilising the core curriculum.
+Students ask for more choice in modules and project briefs so they can align their work with interests and career aims.
+Lightweight elective options, alternative project parameters, and opportunities to collaborate across cohorts raise motivation and help students build more varied portfolios without destabilising the core curriculum.
 Preserve predictability around submission windows while offering flexible routes to the same learning outcomes.

 Which technologies matter most and how should they be used?

-Design students want reliable platforms for critiques, file sharing and collaborative iteration.
+Reliable digital tools keep projects moving when critiques, file sharing, and collaboration depend on them, a point echoed in design students' views on IT facilities.
 Institutions should provide stable VLE spaces for each module, lightweight tools for visual feedback, and transparent booking systems for studios and kit.
 A simple IT status page, clear ownership for fixes, and short user guides help students keep momentum when working to tight production timelines.

 What lasting effects does COVID-19 leave on learning?

 The emergency pivot exposed gaps in practical delivery online and prompted useful innovations such as virtual crits and digital workshops.
-Students still expect agility and clarity when modes shift.
-Preserve what worked—structured online critiques, accessible recordings and clear remote submission processes—while restoring the tactile, collaborative studio environment that underpins design pedagogy.
+Students still expect agility and clarity when teaching modes shift, especially when practical sessions are affected.
+Preserve what worked, including structured online critiques, accessible recordings, and clear remote submission processes, while restoring the tactile, collaborative studio environment that underpins design pedagogy.

 How do we enhance relevance and practicality in course content?

 Students want fewer, more substantive assignments tied to current industry practice.
-Integrate live briefs, industry critiques and targeted skills workshops to connect theory and production.
-Map explicit employability outcomes to modules and make costs visible at the point of choice; signpost hardship routes and shared resources to ensure participation does not depend on personal spend.
+Integrate live briefs, industry critiques, and targeted skills workshops to connect theory and production.
+Map explicit employability outcomes to modules and make costs visible at the point of choice; signpost hardship routes and shared resources so participation does not depend on personal spend.

 How can we improve placement opportunities?

-Placements help students translate studio learning into professional contexts.
+Placements help students translate studio learning into professional contexts and see how their course connects to employment.
 Strengthen employer networks, run targeted engagement events, and curate opportunities by specialism.
-A transparent, managed process—with role expectations, portfolio guidance and timelines—supports equitable access and better outcomes.
+A transparent, managed process, with role expectations, portfolio guidance, and timelines, supports equitable access and better outcomes.

 What should providers do next?

-Stabilise timetables and assessment calendars, simplify communications, and codify access to studios, equipment and staff.
+Stabilise timetables and assessment calendars, simplify communications, and codify access to studios, equipment, and staff.
 Improve assessment clarity through exemplars and routine marker calibration.
-Track operational performance (e.g., change lead time, response times) and publish actions taken so students see issues resolved.
-These steps align with the strongest positive signals from design students while addressing the operational friction they report.
+Track operational performance, for example change lead time and response times, and publish actions taken so students can see issues being resolved.
+These steps reinforce what design students already value and address the operational friction they report most often.

 How Student Voice Analytics helps you